Research or Other Paid Leave to Enhance Research

-- Heads of Departments should invite applications for research leave.
+- Heads of Departments should invite applications for Research or Other Paid Leave.

-- Applicants should submit their applications for leave to their Heads of Departments on the appropriate form (the form is available on the HR web site).
+- Applicants should submit their applications for leave to their Heads of Departments on the appropriate form.

-- The Head of Department will be asked to comment on the application, confirm that funding for the research leave has been won or that no paid replacement is required and that the proposed teaching cover is adequate and within current teaching and learning guidelines.
+- The Head of Department will be asked to comment on the application, confirm that funding for the period of leave has been won or that no paid replacement is required and that the proposed teaching cover is adequate and within current teaching and learning guidelines.

-- College Principals who apply for Research Leave require additional approval from the Deputy Warden
+- College Principals who apply for Research or Other Paid Leave require additional approval from the Deputy Warden

-- Applications with the approval of the Head of Department must be submitted to the Faculty Office no later than the date in the Research Leave Arrangements document.
+- Applications with the approval of the Head of Department must be submitted to the Faculty Office no later than the date in the Research or Other Paid Leave Arrangements document.

 - Successful applicants will be informed in writing